 The average class size at the large regional state-related university is 45% larger than at WCU.

 WCU has less than one percent of its teaching faculty classified as "unranked".
 (Unranked faculty are persons without faculty status, such as graduate students or administrators.)
 By comparison, the 1998-99 figure for a large regional state-related university is 29%.

 First year chemistry classes are limited to 48 students (labs and recitations are limited to 24).
 Advanced classes are even smaller.

 WCU tuition and fees are 35% less than the large regional state-related university.

 Because WCU courses are taught by actual professorial faculty, WCU spends 33% more per student on instructional faculty salaries than the large regional state-related university.
 This difference is even more pronounced in the first two years, during which WCU spends 46% more.

-The Chemistry Department has 14 regular faculty, all with the doctorate.
+The Chemistry Department has 12 full-time faculty member, all with PhDs.
 We are in the process of adding additional, regular faculty members.
-There are two temporary faculty, also Ph.D.'s.
+There are four temporary faculty, who also have PhDs.
 The department has a non-teaching support staff of three.
-Research for undergraduates is encouraged, with few graduate students to compete for instruments and the professor's time.
+Research for undergraduates is strongly encouraged, with no graduate students to compete for instruments and the professor's time.
 The undergraduate student is our focus!